Cinema of Cyprus: History

+Filming location

 Since around 2018, Cyprus has attempted to market itself as a filming location and branded itself "Olivewood", a play on "Hollywood" and a reference to both the island's olive oil production and the olive branch featured on its flag.
 The Hollywood action film Jiu Jitsu (2020) starring Nicolas Cage was shot in Cyprus, which doubled for Myanmar, but was a critical and commercial failure; it also became embroiled in a controversy when the filmmakers promised to sue President Nicos Anastasiades' second government for breach of contract due to the non-payment of the €8 million rebate outlined in their contract, resulting in the potential production of at least three more Hollywood films being moved elsewhere, which was estimated to have lost millions in expected revenue for the economy of Cyprus and took away many potential jobs for local film crew.

 Despite the setback caused by Jiu-Jitsu, Hollywood producers returned to the island when Nikos Christodoulides won the 2023 Cypriot presidential election and instructed his government to restart discussions with Hollywood while giving an unprecedented level of support to the island's arts sector through its new Invest Cyprus scheme.
 American studio Jupiter Peak Productions came on board for Find Me Falling (2024), a romantic comedy starring Harry Connick Jr. Written, directed, and co-produced by Stelana Kliris, it became the first Hollywood film to be both set and filmed in Cyprus; it was released on Netflix, becoming the first film directed by a Cypriot to receive a worldwide Netflix premiere.
 It received mixed reviews.
 The drama film All That's Left of You (2025), an Arabic-language co-production between Germany and Cyprus, was set to film in Palestine until the Gaza war forced production to move to Cyprus.
 The film premiered at the 2025 Sundance Film Festival, becoming the first Cypriot production to do so.

+Production companies

 Film and television production companies in Cyprus include AMP Filmworks, Bark Like a Cat Films, Blunatic Pictures, Caretta Films, The Coffee Films, Cube Productions, Cult Experiences, Filmblades, Leka Productions, Meraki Films, Pygmalion Film Productions, Ray Films, ResetFilms, Rin Sky Films, Seahorse Films, Volume Films, and Wishing Tree Films, as well as the Cypriot branch of Greek production company Green Olive Films.
 Annual festivals include the Cyprus International Film Festival and the International Short Film Festival of Cyprus.